 We have tried to reduce the walking on this itinerary to leave time for all the best sights.

-However, we have included the hike from Gornergrat to Riffelsee.
-It is our favourite short hike in Zermatt and well worth doing.
+However, we suggest you make time to hike from Gornergrat to Riffelsee if possible.
+It is our favourite short hike in Zermatt and is well worth doing.

-The well-signed trail leaves the Gornergrat Observation Platform and heads to Riffelsee.
+The well-signed trail leaves the Gornergrat Observation Platform and heads down to Riffelsee.

-The hike to Riffelsee is 2 kilometres long and takes about 1 hour.
-The trail has wonderful views over the Gorner Glacier and ends at Riffelsee Lake.
+The hike is 2 kilometres long and takes about 1 hour.
+The trail has wonderful views over the Gorner Glacier.

 The lake is protected from the wind and often reflects the Matterhorn in its waters.
 It’s number one of our favourite viewpoints of the Matterhorn.